 International students and scholars can receive advice from UO International Student and Scholar Services (ISSS) in the Office of International Affairs.
 Some students may qualify for emergency financial aid.
 As a reminder, ISSS cannot provide legal advice, but can point one towards legal resources.

 Jennifer Doreen (email@example.com) is the UO International Employment Specialist who can help with concerns about changes that could affect one’s ability to continue to work at the University of Oregon.

-Information available on the UO HR site includes several links to important resources.
+Information available on the UO HR site includes several links to important resources for International Employee Relations.

 To contact an immigration attorney about your specific situation, visit the American Immigration Lawyers Association website for information on how to select an immigration attorney and a list of immigration attorneys.

 Information on the UO General Counsel site includes an FAQ section that provides advice on what to do when receiving a subpoena or summons, request for records, or communication from a federal or state agency, among other topics.

 From the “Dreamers, Ducks, and DACA Info-Session,” drawn from the presentation by Ellen McWhirter, Ann Swindells Professor in Counseling Psychology, on Feb.
 28, 2017.